 Inspiration for my exhibition

 I’ve waited a decade too long to start this creative outpouring.

-As I watched my eldest daughter suffer her first grief and did my utmost to cradle her anguish for her poorly little sister, I recognised there are things I urgently need her to know.
+As I watched my eldest daughter suffer her first grief and did my utmost to cradle her anguish, I recognised there are things I urgently need her to know.